Anisotropic Proximal Gradient: Analysis of the anisotropic proximal gradient method

 \subsection{Subsequential convergence and linesearch}

-Recall validity of \cref{assum:a1,assum:a2,assum:a3,assum:a4,assum:a5} and the definition of the threshold of anisotropic prox-boundedness $\lambda_g$ and $\lambda < \lambda_g$.
-The main goal of this section is to analyse the subsequential convergence of the anisotropic proximal gradient method.
+Unless stated otherwise, in this section we assume validity of \cref{assum:a1,assum:a2,assum:a3,assum:a4,assum:a5}.
+Furthermore recall the definition of the threshold of anisotropic prox-boundedness $\lambda_g$ and assume that $\lambda < \lambda_g$.
+The main goal of this subsection is to analyse the subsequential convergence of the anisotropic proximal gradient method.
 For that purpose we shall introduce the following regularized gap function as a measure of stationarity:

 for any $\lambda < \lambda_g$ and